yellows8/ctpkpwn/README.md

 The game must have been run at least once, and have SpotPass enabled via the game option for it, before running the manager app.

+The manager app should be run from >= \*hax payload v2.8, however if you're not installing with an eShop version of the game this shouldn't matter.

 ## Supported regions/versions
 Only update-title v2.1.0 is supported.
 Regular-application titles(if any) which include {update-version} without a seperate update-title are not supported.